canada-ca/template-gabarit/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project, members or [`department`].
-Examples of representing a project, members or ESDC include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project, members or [`department`] include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement